aosabook/500lines/functionalDB/chapter.md

 	In the example above *[?e  :likes "pizza"]* is a clause.
 The role of the *:where* entry in the query is to define a rule that acts as a filter of the datoms in the database

 * An entry whose key is *:find* and its value is a vector.
-That vector defines which parts of the datoms that passed all the clauses should be reported and compose the answer of the query (think of the Select statement in an SQL query).
+The vector defines which parts of a datoms that passed all the clauses should be reported and compose the answer of the query (think of a Select statement in an SQL query).
-This does not includes formatting of the answer - operations such as sorting or grouping are not supported.
+This does not include formatting of the answer - operations such as sorting or grouping are not supported.

 The description above is missing a crucial part, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to transmit values found at the *:where* part to be reported by the *:find* part.